prashantpriya/PMSM-Motor-Speed-Prediction-Project/README.md

 # PMSM-Motor-Speed-Prediction-Project
 Find Motor Speed based on the other features of motor

-Objective: The goal of the Project is to Predict the Speed of the motor based on the Motor Temperature.
+Objective: The goal of the Project is to Predict the Speed of the motor based on the Motor Features.

 Tools: Python,Streamlit